-Schoenberg has twice been named among the Top 10 most performed living composers by Orchestras in the United States.
-His works have received performances and premieres at the Kennedy Center, Library of Congress, New York Philharmonic, The Cleveland Orchestra, Dallas Symphony Orchestra, and Hollywood Bowl.
-He has received commissions from several major American orchestras, including the Atlanta Symphony Orchestra (Up! and La Luna Azul), Kansas City Symphony (American Symphony and Picture Studies), and Los Angeles Philharmonic and Aspen Music Festival and School (Bounce).
-He recently finished a violin concerto for Anne Akiko Meyers (2014 Classical Billboard Artist of the Year) and the San Diego Symphony that premiered in February 2018.
-His latest album with the Kansas City Symphony was nominated for two Grammys, including Picture Studies as Best Contemporary Classical Composition.
+Emmy Award-winning and Grammy-nominated Adam Schoenberg has twice been named among the Top 10 most performed living composers by orchestras in the United States.
+With more than 200 orchestral performances worldwide, his works have received performances and premieres at the Kennedy Center, Library of Congress, New York Philharmonic, San Francisco Symphony, National Symphony Orchestra, The Cleveland Orchestra, and twice with the Los Angeles Philharmonic at the Hollywood Bowl.
+Recent commissions include his percussion concerto (Losing Earth), violin concerto (Orchard in Fog) for Anne Akiko Meyers (2014 Classical Billboard Artist of the Year) and the San Diego Symphony, a concerto for orchestra for the Atlanta Symphony Orchestra, and a cello concerto inspired by artificial intelligence and automation.
+His latest album with the Kansas City Symphony was nominated for two Grammy’s, including Picture Studies as Best Contemporary Classical Composition.